World's Best TV Drama Film - Nirvana in Fire Review

 ©2015 Shandong Television Media Group, Daylight Entertainment (Dongyang) Television Ltd..
 Nirvana in Fire screenshot.

 The series of 54 episodes has relatively few references to violence, no filth, and almost no overt meanness, which is extremely rare within modern films.
 On a scale of one to one-hundred, I would give Nirvana in Fire a 90, which is considerably higher than any other film that I might judge today.
 (The deduction of 10% is due to the story's reliance upon normal human strife and references to violence: after the introduction, the first minute and a half of Nirvana in Fire episode #1 has a war scene that serves as a background history of the film's story.
 Once the war scene is past, Nirvana in Fire quickly becomes the very best drama film ever made.)

 Apparently I am not the only one who thinks highly of Nirvana in Fire; it has won a very long list of top national and international awards: I counted 55 from the short list, plus numerous additional nominations.

 Nirvana in Fire can be watched through Viki.com.
 I did attempt to find the DVDs to purchase, but I was unable to find legitimate DVDs for sale.
-If anyone knows of where I can buy the authorized DVD series with English subtitles, please let me know, and I would be very happy to place a link here to the seller's website.
+If anyone knows of where I can buy the authorized DVD series with English subtitles, please let me know.

 Except where noted, all content, layouts, and programming are